Tonnage: Traditional casks

 Historically in England, tunnage was the medieval import duty on tuns of wine.
 A tun was a large size of casks used for wine), used in the wine trade.
 The number of tuns that a ship could carry was used as a measure of the size of the ship.

 The wine trade to England originated in France, which is where the tuns were made.
 A French standard tun cask size was established about 1450.
 The 15th century Bordeaux wine tun was between 240 and 252 impgal.
-(Note: One complexity with understanding the actual volume of the medieval wine tun was that there was a wine gallon of 232 cuin compared to the imperial gallon of 277 cuin.)
+(Note: One complexity with understanding the actual volume of the medieval wine tun was that there was a wine gallon of 232 in3 compared to the imperial gallon of 277 in3.)
 When measuring the tonnage of a ship, the approximately cylindrical cask would have air space around it when stowed in a ship.
 Therefore the volume of hold space required for several tuns was greater than the total of the capacity of those tuns.
-252 imperial gallons is just over 40 cuft.
-British practice by the 19th century was for a ton of cargo volume to be 50 cuft.
+252 imperial gallons is just over 40 ft3.
+British practice by the 19th century was for a ton of cargo volume to be 50 ft3.
 This is derived from an estimate of the hull space needed to fit the roughly cylindrical tun and is broadly consistent with the much earlier French definition given below.

 The Bordeaux tun was used as a measurement elsewhere in Europe.
 By the 16th century, multi-decked ships which were loaded through hatchways (as opposed to earlier undecked or single decked ships) found it more convenient to use a smaller size of standard barrel.
 This was the barrique bordelaise, measuring a quarter of the size of the tun (in English, this barrel was termed a hogshead).
 For instance, Basque ships engaged in 16th century whaling in Labrador used this size of barrel (with the name barrica).
 The French tonneau de mer was legally defined, in 1681, as the cubic space into which four barrique bordelaise fitted, with the casks aligned two directly above the two below (so not optimising the layout).
 This redefined ton worked out as 42 cubic pieds de roi (1.44 m3.
 The difference between this measure and, for instance, the Spanish toneladas was calculated by recognised adjustment factors.